wintechis/exec-graph-apps/documentation/pages/graphdb.md

 ## Update data in an existing server

 Changes can be added via SPARQL, or in this specific case by purging/removing the repository and creating a new one.
+However, if you are able to redeploy the app, you may create a new repository, import all the data and than adjust the SPARQL endpoint configuration of the app.
+This will reduce the downtime caused by the unavailability of the repository.